dbdexter-dev/meteor_decode/README.md

 - Optional PNG output (requires libpng)
 - Split channels output
 - Read samples from stdin (pass `-` in place of a filename)
+- Ctrl-C at any point to write the image and exit (useful when decoding a stream of symbols)

 Build/install instructions